joaobispo2077/data-structures-algorithms/structures/queue/queue.md

-# Stack - LIFO
+# Queue - FIFO
-- Just perform the operations on the stack
+- Just perform the operations on the queue
   - First or last operation
 - Access policy
   - FIFO - First In First Out